menkaff/metrics/README.md

 Then run these commands

-    composer require promphp/prometheus_client_php:dev-feat/add-summary-support
     composer require menkaff/metrics

-And then if you have a lumen project just add this line in
+If you have a lumen project just add this line in

 > bootsratp/app.php